mhdirkse/docker4ibis/README.md

 ## Choosing your version of the IAF

 You can add a second argument to `docker4ibis.bat` or `docker4ibis.sh` script that defines the version.
 To search the available versions, please go to https://hub.docker.com/ and search for image `ibissource/iaf`.
 You should have one search result, please click it.
 You then have two tabs, "Overview" and "Tags".
+Choose tab "Tags".
 Choose one of the tags you see there, for example `7.5-20200124.103215`.
 You can then do

 ```
 docker4ibis> ./docker4ibis.bat Ibis4DockerExample 7.5-20200124.103215